|BWV 147 Herz und Mund und Tat und Leben

 He will by bond of his own love

-My feeble flesh, my mundane voice
+My feeble flesh, the earth-bound voice

 Through holy fire overpower.